CUSTOMER ANALYTICS2025-12-04

 What does customer acquisition mean?

-This process can involve many ways that the prospective customer passes from being completely unaware of your product to choosing your product against your competitors to decide to buy.
+This process can involve many steps, from a prospective customer being utterly unaware of your product to choosing your product over your competitors and deciding to buy.

 What is the Purpose of Customer Acquisition?

-The main objective behind getting new customers to any business is to increase more sales, which in turn enhances the ROI.
+The main objective of acquiring new customers for any business is to increase sales, which in turn enhances ROI.

 What are the Three Parts of Customer Acquisition?

-A successful customer acquisition strategy consists of three following parts:
+A successful customer acquisition strategy consists of the following three parts:

 SEMRush's general statistics show that online display advertising is the most effective platform for acquiring new customers, yet only 4% of marketing professionals use it for customer retention.